Gauge invariant approach to nonmetricity theories and the second clock effect: Gauge symmetry, autoparallels and geodesics

-The latter derivation does not depend on $Q_{\alpha\mu\nu}$.
+The null geodesic equations do not depend on $Q_{\alpha\mu\nu}$.
 This means that photons and radiation probe the Riemann affine structure of spacetime.
 In other words, photons and radiation interact only with the metric field, i. e., with the LC curvature of spacetime.
-These do not interact with nonmetricity; neither with the nonmetricity tensor $Q_{\alpha\mu\nu}$ if in $W_4$, nor with the Weyl vector $Q_\alpha$ if in $\tilde W_4$ space.
+These do not interact with nonmetricity.